Skip to main content

 Showers

 Looking for a spot to shower?
-Check the Downtown Bike Parking and Amenities Map to see if there is one available in your building.
-If not, see if nearby fitness centers offer shower-only memberships.
+Check out nearby fitness centers that offer shower-only memberships.
 (Many do!)

 More Resources: